 Nanomaterials are used more and more in everyday products.
 Understanding the impact of engineered nanomaterials on living systems is crucial for regulation and risk assesment.
 Besides making sure engineered nanomaterials do not have a negative effect on their environment, a growing understanding of nanoparticles also provides us the opportunity to (re-)assess the toxicity of airborne nanoparticles in for example diesel exhausts or workplaces that deal with processing metals.

 It is known that reactive properties of nanomaterials, which are beneficial in for example catalysis, exhibit toxic affects in biological systems.
 Bulk gold is very inert, however, under 10 nm gold nanoparticles become reactive.
 Quantification of these toxic effects remains challenging, because of lack of reproducibility in toxicological testing.

 Effects of car exhaust

-Toxicity research on finedust and metallic particles from car exhausts
+Toxicity research on finedust and metallic particles from car exhaust

-With the VSP-G1, carbon and other metallic materials are tested in combination with air to mimic car exhausts and test their toxicity.
+With the VSP-G1, carbon and other metallic materials are tested in combination with air to mimic car exhaust and test its toxicity.